An Outlyingness Matrix for Multivariate Functional Data Classification: Introduction

 Locations/coordinates are used to classify point-wise data; however, the variation between different groups of curves in functional data classification usually results from the data's different patterns/shapes rather than their scales.
-We refer the readers to the simulation settings and real applications in a number of references \citep{cuevas2007robust,alonso2012supervised,epifanio2012shape,galeano2015mahalanobis,sguera2014spatial}.
+We refer the readers to the simulation settings and applications in a number of references (\citet{cuevas2007robust}, \citet{alonso2012supervised}, \citet{epifanio2012shape}, \citet{galeano2015mahalanobis}, and \citet{sguera2014spatial}).
 This important feature of functional data classification cannot be handled by conventional functional depths which do not effectively describe the differences in shapes of curves.
-A recently proposed notion of directional outlyingness \citep{dai2017directional} overcomes these drawbacks.
+A recently proposed notion of directional outlyingness (\citet{dai2017directional}) overcomes these drawbacks.
 The authors pointed out that the direction of outlyingness is crucial to describing the centrality of multivariate functional data.
-By combining the direction of outlyingness with the conventional point-wise depth, they established a framework that can decompose total functional depth into shape depth and scale depth.
-Shape depth measures the change of point-wise depth not only in relation to the scale but also in relation to the direction of outlyingness.
+By combining the direction of outlyingness with the conventional point-wise outlyingness, they established a framework that can decompose total functional outlyingness into shape outlyingness and scale outlyingness.
+The shape outlyingness measures the change of point-wise outlyingness in view of both level and direction.
 It thus effectively describes the shape variation between curves.
-Directional outlyingness, defined similarly, also decomposes total outlyingness into two parts, shape outlyingness and scale outlyingness.
-We extend the scalar directional outlyingness to an outlyingness matrix, which contains pure information of shape variation of a curve.
+We extend the scalar outlyingness to an outlyingness matrix, which contains pure information of shape variation of a curve.
 Based on directional outlyingness and the outlyingness matrix, we propose two classification methods for multivariate functional data.

 The remainder of the paper is organized as follows.
 In Section 2, we briefly review the framework of directional outlyingness, define the outlyingness matrix and propose two classification methods for multivariate functional data using this framework.
 In Section 3, we evaluate our proposed classifiers on both univariate and multivariate functional data via simulation studies.
-In Section 4, we use two real datasets to illustrate the performance of the proposed methods in practice.
-We end the paper with a short conclusion in Section 5 and provide technical proofs for the theoretical results in the Appendix.
+In Section 4, we use two datasets to illustrate the performance of the proposed methods in practice.
+We end the paper with a short discussion in Section 5.
+Two illustrative figures of multivariate functional data and proofs for the theoretical results are provided in an online supplement.

 24pt